aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointforsurfaceseries/_index.md

 ---
 title: addDataPointForSurfaceSeries
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 380
 url: /php-java/chartdatapointcollection/adddatapointforsurfaceseries/
 ---

-## addDataPointForSurfaceSeries(com.aspose.slides.IChartDataCell) method
+## addDataPointForSurfaceSeries(ChartDataCell value)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Surface subtypes (see also  ChartTypeCharacterizer#isChartTypeSurface(int) method).